kufupa/copilot-arduino/README.md

 ###Use plans.md to document ideas / what's been ordered / who doing what

-Overall goals for drone:
+## Overall goals for drone:

 - Lift off
 - Stabilisation
 - Movement

-  -Pre-programmed
+  1. Pre-programmed
-  -Radio control
+  2. Radio control
-  -Autonomous
+  3. Autonomous

 - Landing